bead.behavioral

 analytics

-This module provides data models for per-judgment behavioral metrics and participant-level summaries, linking slopit behavioral data to bead's item-based experimental structure.
+Per-judgment behavioral metrics and participant-level summaries linking slopit behavioral data to bead's item-based experimental structure.

 JudgmentAnalytics